Global stocks, oil suffer as U.S.-China trade spat heats up

 “This all shows how quickly trade tensions could escalate between the U.S. and China,” said Derek Halpenny, European head of global markets research at MUFG Bank.

-A potentially destabilizing vote in German Chancellor Angela Merkel’s governing coalition partner over a migration plan could put further pressure on European shares.
+A potentially destabilising vote in German Chancellor Angela Merkel’s governing coalition partner over a migration plan weighed on the euro and could put further pressure on European shares.

-In commodity markets, Brent crude futures LCOc1 fell to a six-week low of $72.45 a barrel on Monday on worries about a hit to global growth from the trade dispute and after reports that top suppliers Saudi Arabia and Russia would likely agree to increase production at the June 22 OPEC meeting in Vienna.
+In commodity markets, Brent crude futures fell to a six-week low of $72.45 a barrel on Monday after reports that top suppliers Saudi Arabia and Russia would likely agree to increase production at the June 22 OPEC meeting in Vienna.

 The producer cartel of the Organisation of the Petroleum Exporting Countries (OPEC), which is de facto led by Saudi Arabia, and some allies including Russia have been restricting output since the start of 2017.